 (4) Where a person who has paid an amount under this by-law to a strata company satisfies the strata company that he is no longer the proprietor or occupier of a lot and that the strata company no longer has any liability or contingent liability for the supply of gas or electricity to that lot during the period when that person was a proprietor or occupier of the lot, the strata company shall refund to that person the amount then held on his behalf under this by-law.

-[By-law 3 amended by No. 26 of 1999 s.
+[By-law 3 amended: No. 26 of 1999 s.
 104; No. 74 of 2003 s.
 112(16).]

 4. Constitution of council